emberjs/rfcs/text/0268-acceptance-testing-refactor.md

 [ember-native-dom-helpers](https://github.com/cibernox/ember-native-dom-helpers)
 addon.

-The helpers will be migrated to `ember-test-helpers` and eventually (once "the dust settles") `ember-native-dom-helpers` will be able to reexport the versions from `ember-test-helpers` directly (which means apps that have already adopted will have very minimal changes to make).
+The helpers will be migrated to `@ember/test-helpers` and eventually (once "the dust settles") `ember-native-dom-helpers` will be able to reexport the versions from `@ember/test-helpers` directly (which means apps that have already adopted will have very minimal changes to make).

 The specific DOM helpers to be added are:

 ```
-declare module 'ember-test-helpers' {
+declare module '@ember/test-helpers' {
   // ...snip existing exports...

   /**